Instructional Design Mentor

 Design Process

-1. Mapped key theories and models to their use cases in ID practice (e.g., course design, eLearning, needs analysis)
+• Mapped key theories and models to common ID tasks such as course design, needs analysis, and interview preparation

-3. Tested early versions with transitioning teachers and new IDs to refine tone, clarity, and usefulness
+• Tested early versions with transitioning teachers and new designers to refine tone, pacing, and clarity

 Results & Reflections